Supermagnum/FIS-Display/firmware/README.md

 > WARNING: This firmware is currently **experimental and untested on a real vehicle**.
 Use at your own risk and validate behaviour on the bench (cluster on the desk, lab supply) before connecting to a car.

+PCB files and schematic diagram will be made soon.

 Firmware for **Raspberry Pi Pico 2 W** (RP2350) that:

 - Listens to Navit navigation events over USB CDC serial from a host (Raspberry Pi, Linux carputer, or Android with Navit).